Accessibility testing

 Alternatives for non-text content

-Assert there’s “programmatically determinable” alt text that screen readers and other adaptive tech can use is provided for pictures, charts, and other visuals; and transcriptions are provided for audio and video content.
+Assert that “programmatically determinable” alt text that screen readers and other adaptive tech can use is provided for pictures, charts, and other visuals; and transcriptions are provided for audio and video content.

 Colorful wolf with html code that visualizes that alt text